What is Entreprise du Patrimoine Vivant?

 Heritage craftsmanship and exceptional know-how

-This commitment to excellence is not just about current production; it also extends to the transmission of skills.
-The label recognises companies that actively invest in training their staff, ensuring that invaluable knowledge is passed down to the next generation of artisans.
-Many of these skills, particularly in fields like arts de la table or haute couture, are not taught in conventional educational pathways.
+This is not only about today's output.
+The label rewards companies that invest in passing skills on, so that knowledge reaches the next generation of artisans.
+In fields like arts de la table or haute couture, much of this is never taught through conventional schooling.

-• Possessing a specific know-how held by only a small number of companies.
+• Holding a specific know-how shared by only a small number of companies.

 Culture and communication